Preface

 5.1.5 Value-Added Tax (VAT)

-Value Added Tax (VAT) application started in Gulf Council Countries.
+Kuwait currently does not impose VAT or similar indirect taxes.
+However, in line with other GCC countries, Kuwait is exploring the potential implementation of VAT (in the short term) as part of a broader GCC-wide initiative.
 On 27 November 2016, GCC States signed the Common VAT Agreement of the States of the Gulf Cooperation Council.
 Pursuant to the said Agreement, the six GCC States agreed to introduce the VAT at a rate of 5% where each of the member States will set the implementation date.

 5.1.6 Double Taxation Avoidance Treaties